Obesity and fertility: Cattle

 It is common practise for body condition scoring to be used in domesticated animals to assess the fatness of an animal and is often used by vets and livestock handlers to determine whether the animal need more or less energy.
 Both a low and a high score can reduce an animal's fertility.

 Cattle that are over-conditioned are also more insulin resistant compared to their leaner counterparts.
 As demonstrated in mice, insulin resistance is a factor in poor fertility as it has an effect on oocyte development.
 This in turn means that less oocytes are suitable for fertilisation and fertility is impaired.

 Another reason for decrease in fertility is to do with leptin.
 Leptin is a hormone which production is increased in obese animals.
 In cows, leptin can inhibit thecal cells from producing adrostenediol and progesterone.
 Androstenediol is important in fertility as it is the precursor to oestrogen.
 Without oestrogen production, the balance of hormones is affected and there is no LH surge which is required for ovulation.

 Domestic Fowl

 Domestic fowl has previously been researched on and it was found that by over feeding but not force feeding the male birds, there was no effect on fertility.
 However, more recently a study has shown that obesity induced by force feeding can affect the number of spermatozoa and their motility in the male birds.
-It was also found that in two of the three birds, there was an decrease in testosterone and an increase in LH which suggests the pathway of why there might be reduced spermatozoa.
+It was also found that in two of the three birds, there was a decrease in testosterone and an increase in LH which suggests the pathway of why there might be reduced spermatozoa.